 Licensed medical providers are required to report every case of PID, gonorrhea, chlamydia, syphilis (all stages), LGV, chancroid and granuloma inguinale within 4 days of diagnosis.
-Complete and return an STD Case Report Form to the STD Program.
+Complete and return a Sexually Transmitted Disease Case Report Form to the Sexually Transmitted Diseases Program.

 When a case of infectious syphilis or gonorrhea is reported, partner services (which include eliciting names of partners, notification of partners, risk counseling, and referral for clinical services) will be provided by public health professionals.